Here Comes the Groom (1951 film): Plot

-The wedding day arrives.
-News reporters line the outdoor chapel, proclaiming this the Cinderella story of the decade.
-As he escorts Emma down the aisle, Pa Jones tells her that Pete kidnapped the children and ran so they wouldn't be sent back to France.
-Emmadel begins to have second thoughts.
-Pete shows up at precisely the wrong moment, handcuffed to an FBI agent, with both crying kids in tow.
-Although Wilbur offers to marry Emma and adopt the children, Bobby and Suzi cling sobbing to Pete.
-On national television, Wilbur abandons his own wedding and forces a reluctant Emma and a protesting (but secretly thrilled) Pete to marry.
-Pete, Emmadel, Bobby, Suzi, Ma and Pa Jones all ride off for their honeymoon together.
+The wedding day arrives is a media sensation.
+As he escorts Emmadel down the aisle, her father tells her that Pete had kidnapped the children and fled so that they would not be returned to France, causing her to develop second thoughts about the wedding.
+Pete arrives, handcuffed to an FBI agent, with both children crying.
+Although Wilbur offers to marry Emmadel and adopt the children, Bobby and Suzi cling to Pete.
+On national television, Wilbur abandons his wedding and forces Emmadel and Pete to marry.